openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Security Considerations

+## Handling End-User Data
+Using the mechanisms described in this specification and [@!OIDC4VP], data about the End-User can be transported to the Relying Party in different ways.
+It is important that implementers take into consideration the specific security properties associated with the mechanisms.

+### End-User Claims in ID Tokens

+Regarding the Claims in the ID token, the RP can trust that the SIOP has access to the private key required to sign the ID token.
+The value of the `sub` Claim is bound to this key.
+The private key required for signing the ID token MUST NOT be made available to other parties, in particular attackers.
+The RP can therefore use the `sub` Claim as a primary identifier for the End-User, assuming that the ID token was checked properly.

+Other Claims within the ID token MUST be considered self-asserted: The SIOP can use arbitrary data that can usually not be checked by the RP.
+RPs therefore MUST NOT use other Claims than `sub` to (re-)identify users, for example, for login.

+### Additional Data in Verifiable Presentations

+The validity of data presented in Veriable Presentations is attested by the issuer of the underlying Verifiable Credential.
+The RP MUST ensure that it trusts the specific issuer, and verify that the Verifiable Presentation is correctly bound to the SIOP transaction (`nonce` and `client_id` binding as described above) before using the data.
+The cryptographic keys within the Verifiable Presentation and for signing the ID token are usually not related.

+RPs MUST consider that Verifiable Presentations can be revoked and that user data within the Verifiable Credential may change over time.
+Such changes can only be noticed by the RP if the Verifiable Presentation is requested at each login.

-## Usage of Self-Issued OP for Authentication
+## Usage of Cross-Device SIOP for Authentication

-A known attack in cross-device Self-Issued OP is a session replay attack, where a victim is tricked to send a response to a request that an RP has generated for an attacker.
-Attacker would trick a victim to respond to a request that an attacker has generated for him/herself at a good RP.
+A known attack in cross-device Self-Issued OP is an authentication request replay attack, where a victim is tricked to send a response to an authentication request that an RP has generated for an attacker.
+In other words, the attacker would trick a victim to respond to a request that the attacker has generated for him/herself at a good RP, for example, by showing the QR code encoding the authentication request that would normally be presented on the RP's website on the attacker's website.
+In this case, the victim might not be able to detect that the request was generated by the RP for the attacker.
+(Note that the same attack applies when methods other than a QR code are used to encode the authentication request.
+For brevity, only the QR code method will be discussed in the following, but the same considerations apply to other transport methods as well.)

+This attack is based on the fact that the authentication request is not tied to a specific channel, i.e., it can be used both in its original context (on the RP's website) as well as in a replay scenario (on the attacker's website, in an email, etc.).
+Such a binding cannot be established across devices with currently deployed technology.
+Therefore, in the cross-device flow, the contents transported in the authentication (including any Verfiable Presentations) are not wrong, but do not necessarily come from the End-User the RP website thinks it is interacting with.

+Implementers MUST take this fact into consideration when using cross-device SIOP.
+There are a number of measures that can be taken to reduce the risk of such an attack, but none of these can completely prevent the attack.
+For example:

+ * The SIOP can show the origin of the request (e.g., the domain where the response will be sent) and/or ask the End-User to confirm this origin.
+In an attack, this origin would be different from the attacker's origin where the QR code is displayed to the End-User.
+It cannot be expected that all End-Users will identify an attack in this way, but at least for some users it might help to detect the attack.
+Note that depending on the device on which the attacker is showing the QR code, there might be no indication of the origin, e.g., on a terminal devices that does not show a browser with a URL bar.
+ * The authentication request can be made short-lived.
+An attacker would have to request a new authentication request (e.g., QR code) frequently and update it on its website as well.
+This requires more effort from the attacker.
+ * SIOP can warn the End-User when logging in at a new RP for the first time.

-Implementors should be cautious when using cross-device Self-Issued OP model for Authentication and should implement mitigations according to the desired security level.
+Implementors should be cautious when using cross-device Self-Issued OP model for authentication and should implement mitigations according to the desired security level.

-This attack does not apply for the same-device Self-Issued OP flows, and they can be used for Authentication, given all other security measure are put in place.
+This attack does not apply for the same-device Self-Issued OP flows as the RP checks that the authentication response comes from the same browser where the authentication request was sent to.
+Same-device SIOP flows therefore can be used for authentication, given all other security measures are put in place.

-## Invocation using Custom Schema {#invocation-using-custom-schema}
+## Invocation using Private-Use URI Schemes (Custom URL Schemes) {#invocation-using-custom-scheme}

-Usage of custom schemas as a way to invoke a Self-Issued OP may lead to phishing attacks and undefined behavior.
+Usage of private-use URI schemes, also referred to as custom URL schemes, as a way to invoke a Self-Issued OP may lead to phishing attacks and undefined behavior, as described in [@RFC8252].

-Custom schema is a mechanism offered by Mobile Operating System providers.
-If an application developer registers custom schema with the application, that application will be invoked when a request containing custom schema is received by the device.
+Private-use URI schemes are a mechanism offered by mobile operating system providers.
+If an application developer registers a custom URL scheme with the application, that application will be invoked when a request containing custom scheme is received by the device.

-Any malicious app can register the custom schema already used by another app, imitate the user interface and impersonate a good app.
+Any malicious app can register the custom scheme already used by another app, imitate the user interface and impersonate a good app.

-When more than one Self-issued OP with the same custom schema has been installed on one device, the behavior of Self-Issued OP is undefined.
+When more than one Self-issued OP with the same custom scheme has been installed on one device, the behavior of Self-Issued OP is undefined.

+Implementers should therefore consider using alternatives to private-use URI schemes, as, for example, described in [@app-2-app-sec].

 # Privacy Considerations